vera/fave-policy-translator/README.md

 ``./policy_translator.py INVENTORY-FILE POLICY-FILE``

+(if inventory and policies are in separate files).

-and export of reachability tables in HTML or CSV format can be toggled using the command-line options ``--html`` and ``--csv``.
+Export of reachability tables in HTML or CSV format can be toggled using the command-line options ``--html`` and ``--csv``.

 ## Example files

 Two example files that contain both an inventory and policies are enclosed with the policy translator.
+They are called ``ifi-policy.txt`` and ``fml-paper-policy.txt``.
+They can be used as input files for the Policy Translator using the first command specified in the section above.

 ## License